Penrith, Cumbria: Prehistory

 area.
 The Neolithic (c.
 4500–2350 BCE) or early-Bronze Age (c.
-2500–1000 BCE) sites at nearby Mayburgh Henge, King Arthur's Round Table, Little Round Table, Long Meg and Her Daughters, and Little Meg, and the stone circles at Leacet Hill and Oddendale are some of the visible traces of "one of the most important groups of prehistoric ritual sites in the region."
+2500–1000 BCE) sites at nearby Mayburgh Henge, King Arthur's Round Table, Little Round Table, Long Meg and Her Daughters, and Little Meg, and the stone circles at Leacet Hill and, a little further away, at the Shap Stone Avenue and at Oddendale are some of the visible traces of "one of the most important groups of prehistoric ritual sites in the region."
 In addition there have been various finds (stone axes, hammers, knives) and carvings found in the Penrith area.

 For the Celtic (Iron Age) era (c.
 800 BCE – 100 CE), nearby Clifton Dykes has been proposed as the centre of the Carvetti tribe, due to the large enclosure discovered there and assumptions about the strategic position of the Penrith area in the communications systems running north–south through the Eden Valley and east–west across Stainmore.